malione/DAT_SF_13_homework/Final_Project_Pitch.md

 [Sample Data](diagnosis_levels.md)

 ### What type of machine learning problem is this? (from our 2x2 matrix)
 This is a classification problem, supervised and categorical.
+I expect to use a random forest of decision trees, or perhaps some other ML approach that we haven't studied in as much depth yet.

 ### Why did I choose this project?
 * I'm interested in applying data science in the field of medicine.